 We took pictures of temples at sunset (here you see Muha, the master of Silhouettes).

 And this was our guide.
-He was very helpful as he knew a lot about the history and culture of the place, as well as having been a photographer himself, he understood what we wanted and where the light would be good etc. He just didn't like to be in the photos.
+He was very helpful as he knew a lot about the history and culture of the place, as well as having been a photographer himself, he understood what we wanted and where the light would be good etc.

 One day we went to see the young monks go around town, I felt a bit like one of the paparazzi, but it was fun none the less.
 Cindy managed to lose us as we had to move fast to keep up with the monks, but fortunately she found us again not too much later.